Exploring Old City: A Guide to Philly’s Most Historic Neighborhood

 Good eats

-Amada – Get the ultimate bang for your buck with Amada’s outstanding Spanish tapas menu.
-The gambas al ajillo (spicy shrimp in garlic sauce) are out of this world
+Amada – A city classic that was recently renovated, Amada has an outstanding Spanish tapas menu.
+The gambas al ajillo (spicy shrimp in garlic sauce) are out of this world.

 Royal Boucherie – Spend a night in Paris without ever leaving Old City at this intimate French bistro.
 The outdoor patio is the perfect spot to enjoy a tasty gin cocktail under the lights.